-Across years, northern pikeminnow have been the most abundant of this group (n= 598) and contributed to the sample from each lake, although they tended to be more prevalent in Seton Lake (n= 372) versus Anderson Lake (n= 226).
-Catches for this species in 2020 (n= 144) were the highest of any study year to-date (n= 72, 94, 65, 105 and 118 for 2015, 2016, 2017, 2018 and 2019, respectively).
-They have ranged in size from 102 to 533 mm (2020 range = 102 to 533 mm in Seton Lake and 102 to 450 mm in Anderson Lake).
+Across years, northern pikeminnow have been the most abundant of this group (n= 706) and contributed to the sample from each lake, although they tended to be more prevalent in Seton Lake (n= 434 or 61%) versus Anderson Lake (n= 272 or 39%).
+Catches for this species in 2021 (n= 108) was among the highest of the study years to-date (n= 72, 94, 65, 105, 118 and 144 for 2015, 2016, 2017, 2018, 2019 and 2020, respectively).
+They have ranged in size from 102 to 533 mm (2021 range = 113 to 470 mm in Seton Lake and 195 to 435 mm in Anderson Lake).
 Like bull trout, pikeminnows are a piscivore that may feed on gwenis (among other prey species) in these lakes.
 For this reason, tracking their abundance across the duration of this monitor could be important (for the same reason as bull trout, as stated above).
 Pikeminnow are spring spawners (i.e., May and June), and spawning can occur in both flowing water (inlet streams) and in lakes (McPhail 2007).

-Peamouth were the next most abundant (n= 407, all years combined; 2020 n= 69), but were more prevalent in the Seton Lake catch (n= 313) than the Anderson Lake catch (n= 94).
-They have ranged in size from 97 to 293 mm (2020 range = 105 to 262 mm in Seton Lake and 180 to 245 mm in Anderson Lake).
+Peamouth were the next most abundant (n= 457, all years combined; 2021 n= 50), but were more prevalent in the Seton Lake catch (n= 353 or 77%) than the Anderson Lake catch (n= 104 or 23%).
+They have ranged in size from 97 to 293 mm (2021 range = 155 to 258 mm in Seton Lake and 175 to 240 mm in Anderson Lake).
 Peamouth also spawn in the spring (threshold temperature is approx. 9°C).
 Some populations spawn in lakes over gravel beaches, but most lacustrine populations spawn in inlet or outlet streams.
 Peamouth are insectivores and are primarily water column foragers, but they can also take insect prey from the bottom and surface (McPhail 2007).

-Redside shiner (n= 246) and bridgelip sucker (n= 96) have been more abundant in the Seton Lake catches (n= 217 and 89, respectively) than in Anderson Lake (n= 29 and 7, respectively), and have ranged in size from 79 to 122 mm, and 97 to 472 mm, respectively.
+Redside shiner (n= 260) and bridgelip sucker (n= 108) have been more abundant in the Seton Lake catches (n= 228 and 98, respectively) than in Anderson Lake (n= 32 and 10, respectively), and have ranged in size from 79 to 122 mm, and 97 to 472 mm, respectively.
 Both species are spring spawners (mid April to mid June).
 Redside shiners can spawn in lakes or streams, whereas bridgelip suckers spawn in streams only.
 Shiners primarily eat aquatic and terrestrial insects from the bottom, mid-column, or surface of the littoral zone.
 Food sources for suckers include periphyton, filamentous algae, and detritus.

-Mountain whitefish (n= 21, all years combined) have been captured in equivalently low numbers in each lake.
-In 2020 only one individual (403 mm fork length) was captured in Seton Lake.
+Mountain whitefish (n= 23, all years combined) have been captured in equivalently low numbers in each lake.
+In 2021 only two individuals (219 and 379 mm fork length) were captured in Anderson Lake.
 Across years the catches have ranged in size from 120 to 403 mm.
 Mountain whitefish can exhibit different life history patterns: lacustrine, riverine, or adfluvial.
 They are fall spawners (October and November), and most lake populations migrate into streams to spawn.
 The main food items for mountain whitefish include plankton, snails, surface insects, and occasionally, young fish (McPhail 2007).

 Each of these species have diverse life histories, are generally less directly sensitive to water quality and in-lake habitat changes than the target salmonid species, contribute limited abundance to the sample in most cases, and tend to have less social value relative to gwenis, bull trout and rainbow trout.
-Due to the combination of these factors, none of these "other" species have been selected as target species for monitoring the effects of N2-2P operations by this monitoring program.
-Going forward, their catch information will continue to be fully documented; however, analyses and discussion of these other resident species will largely be limited to opportunistic observations from the collected data going forward.
+Due to the combination of these factors, none of these "other" species have been selected as target species for monitoring the effects of diversion operations by this monitoring program.
+Going forward, their catch information will continue to be fully documented; however, analyses and discussion of these other resident species will largely be limited to opportunistic observations from the collected data.